BrunoConcei/EDPIoTHackathon2017/README.md

     - How are you visualing and manipulating your data with Microsoft Azure?

-    - Did you do something "out-of-box"?
+    - Did you do something "out-of-the-box"?
 Tell us!

 - Check the [Kick-off presentation](Presentations/) for more insights!

 - Do you need something specific for your presentation?
 Write us an email edpstarter@edp.pt to let us know that.

 ---